 In accordance with its Charter, the Board is required to undertake an annual performance evaluation of itself and each standing committee to assess the performance of the Board and the relevant committee against the requirements of the Charters and to ensure that they remain effective and evaluate the individual performance of each director.
-For directors who are retiring and standing for re-election at the annual general meeting, their performance is reviewed as part of their nomination for re-election.
+For directors who are retiring and standing for re-election at the Annual General Meeting, their performance is reviewed as part of their nomination for re-election.

 The Board conducted an external review of the effectiveness of the Board as a whole and individual directors in the final quarter of 2023, with the review and related feedback concluding during November 2023.
-The overall findings of the review were presented to the Board, and each director standing for election was provided feedback on their contribution and performance.
+Given the 2023 external evaluation of the Board, the annual performance evaluation of the Board has been conducted internally during 2024.
+The overall findings of the review were presented to the Board, and each director standing for (re)election was provided feedback on their contribution and performance.

-As part of the Board's oversight of executive management, the Board monitors and evaluates the performance of the CEO.
-The performance evaluation of the CEO is conducted by the Chairman and involves an assessment of a range of performance standards as determined by the Board, including assessing performance with regard to execution of the strategic objectives and the overall performance of the Company, and also incorporates feedback from the other directors.

-Further, the Board monitors the performance of the CEO's direct reports.
-The CEO conducts the annual review for each of his/ her direct reports, whereby each executive is assessed against agreed performance objectives, including business/financial/ operational targets, functional/managerial goals and personal accountabilities.
-The performance evaluations of the Interim CEO's direct reports for the 2023 financial year were conducted in the final quarter of the 2023 calendar year in accordance with the process outlined above.
+As part of the Board's oversight of executive management, the Board monitors and evaluates the performance of the CEO & MD.
+The performance evaluation of the CEO & MD is conducted by the Chair and involves an assessment of a range of performance standards as determined by the Board, including assessing performance with regard to execution of the strategic objectives and the overall performance of the Company, and also incorporates feedback from the other directors.
+Further, the Board monitors the performance of the CEO & MD's direct reports.
+The CEO & MD conducts the annual review for each of his direct reports, whereby each executive is assessed against agreed performance objectives, including business/financial/ operational targets, functional/managerial goals and personal accountabilities.
+The performance evaluations of the CEO & MD's direct reports for FY24 were conducted in the final quarter of the 2024 calendar year in accordance with the process outlined above.